scape-foundation/earth-txt/docs/index.md

 > — Gary Cook, Greenpeace

+---

+**`earth.txt`** is a standard for a text file which allows websites to define environmental sustainability policies.
+The `earth.txt` file standard sets clear guidelines through which both environmental researchers and the general public can assess the environmental footprint of a certain website and of the entity that controls it.

+---

 > “The struggle to understand and steer the interaction between the bitsphere and the biosphere is the struggle for community in the broadest ecological context.”
 >
 > — Ursula M. Franklin, The Real World of Technology (1989)

----

-**`earth.txt`** is a standard for a text file which allows websites to define environmental sustainability policies.
-The earth.txt file standard sets clear guidelines through which both environmental researchers and the general public can assess the environmental footprint of a certain website and of the entity that controls it.

 ---